Tufin/oasdiff/README.md

      x-stability-level: "alpha"
    ```

-#### Breaking changes journal and ignorance
+#### Ignoring and Documenting Breaking Changes
-Sometimes there are detected some false positive breaking changes which should be ignored until the problem fixed in oasdiff.
-Or there are some important changes which should be noticed by developers but may not be confirmed programmatically as broken changes.
-By default oasdiff with the `-check-breaking` option exists with non-zero status when there are some errors.
-But you could add any detected breaking change to ignorance file to ignore it during breaking changes checks.
+Sometimes, you may want to ignore certain breaking changes.
-To do so, you should add to the end of ignorance file the lines for all errors (on per error) which contains two parts for each error:
+To do so, add the detected breaking change to a configuration file and specify the file with the `-warn-ignore` option for WARNINGS or the `-err-ignore` option for ERRORS.
+Each line in the configuration file should contain two parts:
-- method and path
+1. method and path
-- description of the breaking change
+2. description of the breaking change

-Like this:
+For example:
 ```
 GET /api/{domain}/{project}/badges/security-score removed the success response with the status '200'
 ```

-The line could additionally contains additional simbols in between of required parts, like this:
+The line may contain additional info, like this:
 ```
  - 12.01.2023 In the GET /api/{domain}/{project}/badges/security-score, we removed the success response with the status '200'
 ```

+The configuration files can be of any text type, e.g., Markdown, so you can use them to document breaking changes and other important changes.

-Note that for multiple errors, added lines should be in the same order which oasdiff reports errors and should be without any other lines in between.
+Note that the lines in the configuration files should be in the same order which oasdiff reports errors and should be without any other lines in between.
-To specify the filename that should be used as the ignorance file, use the `-warn-ignore` option for WARNINGS and the `-err-ignore` option for ERRORS.
-The ignorance files could be of any text type, e.g. Markdown, so you can use them as breaking and important changes journals.

 #### x-extensible-enum support
 The breaking changes has rules specific to enum changes which recommends using the `x-extensible-enum`.
-Using such enums allows to add new entries to enums used in responses which is very usable in many case, but requires clients to support fallback to default logic when they receives unknown value.
+Using such enums allows to add new entries to enums used in responses which is very usable in many cases but requires clients to support fallback to default logic when they receive an unknown value.
 The `x-extensible-enum` was introduced by the [Zalando](https://opensource.zalando.com/restful-api-guidelines/#112) and picked up by the OpenAPI community.
 Technically, it could be replaced with anyOf+classical enum but the `x-extensible-enum` is more explicit way to do it.
-Most tools doesn't support the `x-extensible-enum` but the breaking changes checks do.
+Most tools don't support the `x-extensible-enum` but the breaking changes checks do.
 In most case it treats it similar to enum values, except it allows adding new entries in messages sent to client (responses or callbacks).
-If you don't use the `x-extensible-enum` in your OpenAPI specifications, nothing changed for you, but if you do oasdiff will find you breaking changes realted to `x-extensible-enum` parameters and properties.
+If you don't use the `x-extensible-enum` in your OpenAPI specifications, nothing changed for you, but if you do oasdiff will find you breaking changes related to `x-extensible-enum` parameters and properties.

-#### Other differencies from the original implementation
+#### Other differences from the original implementation
-There are multiple differencies using this feature in comparison with the original implementation:
+There are multiple differences using this feature in comparison with the original implementation:
 - output in human readable format.
 - supports localization for error messages and ignored changes.
 - the set of checks can be modified by developers using oasdiff as library with their own specific checks by adding/removing checks from the slice of checks.
 - fewer false positive errors by design.
 - better support for type changes checks: allows changing integer->number for json/xml properties, allows changing parameters (e.g. query/header/path) to type string from number/integer/etc.
-- allows removal of responses with non-success codes (e.g. 503, 504, 403).
+- allows removal of responses with non-success codes (e.g., 503, 504, 403).
 - allows adding new content-type to request (with the kept current).
 - easier to extend and customize
 - will continue to be improved